degree-vs-bootcamp-ROI/ETL-Project/README.md

 **Team:** Karl Ramsay (Project Manager), Oswaldo Moreno (Data Engineer), Swati Dontamsetti (Data Engineer), Amber Marting (Data Analyst), Firzana Razak (Data Analyst), Anthony Brown (Data Analyst)

 ## Overview
 The United States has cut nearly 10 million jobs in recent weeks due to the COVID-19 shutdown.
-This project will provide an analysis of the impact the COVID-19 shutdown has had on the Data Science job market.
+In one weeks time, this project will provide an analysis of the impact the COVID-19 shutdown has had on the Data Science job market.

 Hypothesis: As new cases of COVID-19 crop-up, the number of job postings will decline.